Yining: Climate

-Yining (Gulja) has a semi-arid climate (Köppen BSk), without the strong variation in seasonal precipitation seen across most of China.
+Yining has a semiarid climate (Köppen BSk), without the strong variation in seasonal precipitation seen across most of China.
 Dry and sunny weather dominates year-round.
-Winters are cold, with a January average of -7.6 °C. Yet the influence of the Dzungarian Altau to the northwest and Boroboro Mountains to the northeast helps keep the city warmer than more easterly locales on a similar latitude.
+Winters are cold, with a January average of -7.6 °C. Yet the influence of the Dzungarian Alatau to the northwest and Borohoro Mountains to the northeast helps keep the city warmer than more easterly locales on a similar latitude.
 Summers are hot, with a July average of 23.9 °C. Diurnal temperature ranges tend to be large from April to October.
-The annual mean temperature is 10.0 °C. With monthly percent possible sunshine ranging from 53% in December to 73% in August and September, sunshine is abundant and the city receives 2,834 hours of bright sunshine annually.
+The annual mean temperature is 10.0 °C. With monthly percent possible sunshine ranging from 51% in December to 77% in September, sunshine is abundant and the city receives 2,914.7 hours of bright sunshine annually.
+Extremes since 1951 have ranged from -40.4 °C on 29 January 1969 to 40.6 °C on 26 July 2025.

+Grassland Carbon Sink Monitoring Network

+The Ili Kazakh Autonomous Prefecture has deployed a grassland carbon sink monitoring network across its vast pastures.
+This system uses remote sensing and ground-based sensors to track vegetation biomass and soil organic carbon, providing critical data for assessing the region's contribution to carbon neutrality and guiding sustainable grazing practices.

 Administrative divisions

-The administrative divisions of Yining include eight subdistricts, two towns, and seven townships (the below names are pinyin transcriptions may not necessarily be the official names):
+The administrative divisions of Yining include eight subdistricts, 4 towns, and 5 townships:

 Economy

-The city's nominal GDP was approximately 20.9 billion RMB (US$3.1 billion) as of 2015 with an annual increase of 7.6%.The nominal GDP per capita was approximately 38,805 RMB (US$5976).
+The city's nominal GDP was approximately 20.9 billion RMB (US$3.1 billion) as of 2015 with an annual increase of 7.6%.
+The nominal GDP per capita was approximately 38,805 RMB (US$5976).
 Yining is the chief city and the agricultural and commercial center of the Ili valley.
 It is an old commercial center trading in tea and cattle and it is still an agricultural area with extensive livestock raising.
 It has fruit orchards.
 Iron, coal and uranium are mined nearby.